 The Pre-Master/Minor Programme is designed to provide a basis in Orthodox theology.
-It is also intended to raise the student’s academic level to be able to enter the Orthodox variant of the Master Spiritual Care.
 The entry requirements are a Bachelor’s degree, which may be in a subject other than theology, from a regular university or a Dutch university of applied sciences (HBO) and general familiarity with the Bible.
 In the Pre-Master/Minor we will study the rudiments of Orthodox history, the reading of Scripture, theology, liturgy, and spirituality.
 During the course of the Pre-Master/Minor, students will compile a portfolio of the work they have undertaken during the programme as well as knowledge and skills that they have acquired elsewhere.

 The teaching faculty are: Fr John Behr, Fr Michael Bakker and Fr Joan Lena.